jdrichardsappacad/react-2021/week-14/practices/02-functional-component-props/README.md

 # Practice: Functional Components and Passing Props

 In this practice you will create a functional component and pass props from a parent component to a child component.

 ## Phase 0: Set up

 Download the [starter][props-starter] file for this practice.

-Open the practice in VSCode and run `npm install` in the terminal.
+Open the starter in VSCode and run `npm install` in the terminal.

 Run `npm start` to make sure your project is set up correctly.